-Under the Local Government 2003 Act the Secretary of State has reserve powers to set a minimum level of reserves.
-The most likely use of this power is where an authority is running down its reserves against the advice of their S151 Officer.
+- 3.5.1.
+Under the Local Government 2003 Act the Secretary of State has powers to set a minimum level of reserves.
+The most likely use of this power is where an authority is running down its reserves against the advice of their S151 Officer. - 3.5.2.
 Determining the appropriate levels of reserves is not a precise science or a formula e.g. a percentage of the Council's budget.
 It is the Council's safety net for risks, unforeseen or other circumstances.
 The reserves must last the lifetime of the Council unless contributions are made from future years' revenue budgets.
-The minimum level of balances cannot be judged merely against the current risks facing the council as these can and will change over time.

-Determining the appropriate levels of reserves is a professional judgement based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions, and the Council's track record in budget management.
-It is also a professional judgement on the external factors that influence the Council's funding position.
+The minimum level of balances cannot be judged merely against the current risks facing the council as these can and will change over time. - 3.5.3.
+Determining the appropriate levels of reserves is a professional judgement based on local circumstances including the overall budget size, risks, robustness of budget preparation, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions, and the Council's track record in budget management.
+It is also a professional judgement on the external factors that influence the Council's funding position. - 3.5.4.
 The consequences of not keeping a minimum prudent level of reserves can be serious.
-In the event of a major problem or a series of events, the Council would run a serious risk of a deficit or of being forced to cut spending during the year in a damaging and arbitrary way.
+In the event of a major problem or a series of events, the Council would run the serious risk of a deficit or of being forced to cut spending during the year in a damaging and arbitrary way. - 3.5.5.
 The recommendation on the prudent level of reserves has been based on the robustness of estimate information and the Corporate Risk Register.
-In addition, the other strategic operational and financial risks taken into account when recommending the minimum level of unallocated General Fund reserves include:
+In addition, the other strategic operational and financial risks taken into account when recommending the minimum level of unallocated General Fund reserves include: - a) There is always some degree of uncertainty over whether the full effects of any economy measures and/or service reductions will be achieved.
+The Executive Directors have been requested to be prudent in their assumptions and that those assumptions, particularly about demand led budgets, will hold true in changing circumstances. - b) The Bellwin Scheme Emergency Financial Assistance to Local Authorities provides assistance in the event of an emergency.
+The Local Authority is able to claim assistance with the cost of dealing with an emergency over and above a threshold set by the Government. - c) The risk of major litigation, both current and in the future. - d) Risks in the inter-relation between the NHS and Social Service authorities coupled with the responsibilities of Public Health.